-Evaluation: The approval of this application would permit the owner to construct a single-family residence to reside on the property.
+Evaluation: The approval of this application would permit the owners to replace building elements in need of renovation to maintain structure's habitability.
 The property is currently zoned for single-family residential uses.

 (5) Demolition

 In cases where a Certificate of Appropriateness is proposed for demolition of all or a portion of a Historic Property, the applicant shall demonstrate: